 Apples on a 4 year old Prairie Sun

 This cultivar originated at the University of Saskatchewan, bred by Rick Sawatsky, selected and tested as University of Saskatchewan 70-20-01, and was introduced in 1999.
 The tree is semi-dwarf, spur-type, moderately vigorous, round topped, with excellent wide-angled branching habit, and requires annual thinning.
-It is precocious, hardy at least to zone 2a, bears high yields annually, but is moderately susceptible to fireblight.
+It matures quickly, is hardy at least to zone 2a, bears high yields annually, but is moderately susceptible to fireblight.

 Both our Prairie Sun trees fruited in their 4th year.